KrzysztofKolacki/Retail-Sales-Profit-Analysis-Insight-for-Retail-Brilliance/README.md

-# Python for Retail Sales & Profit Analysis
+# Retail Sales & Profit Analysis: Insight for Retail Brilliance

 Welcome to a repository that simplifies store performance insights and empower retailers and analysts to: